k-rite/mirai-kuriyama-discord.py/README.md

 You can also download the repository as a ZIP or TAR file.

-To run the script on Windows with [Git Bash](https://git-scm.com/downloads), delete `sudo` from the first line and it should run.
+To run the script on Windows with [Git Bash](https://git-scm.com/downloads).

 # Setting up and config
 MIrai comes with a `config.py` file.
 Here you will add your Discord App token, and add startup extensions.
 You can generate a token at *https://discordapp.com/developers/applications/me.*